nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 2.6 Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.task.commons` package.

 --------------------------------------------------------------------------------------------------------------------

 ## 3. **Implementation**

-This section describes some noteworthy details on how certain features are implemented.
+**This section describes some noteworthy details on how certain features are implemented.**

+**You are encouraged to look at the documentation for individual features before making any changes to prevent unintended behaviour.**

 ### 3.1 Add Feature